-I prefer my crema a little thicker so I only used 6 Tbsp water, but for a thinner sauce that can be drizzled you can use up to 8 Tbsp of water.
+I prefer my crema a little thicker so I only used 6 tablespoon water, but for a thinner sauce that can be drizzled you can use up to 8 tablespoon of water.

 Make the avocado smash

 Last, but certainly not least, make the avocado smash- AKA very basic guacamole!
 Just mash the avocado, lime juice, and salt together in a small bowl, and then get ready to assemble the tacos!

 How to assemble cauliflower tacos

-To assemble tacos first layer about 1 Tbsp of avocado on top of a charred mini flour tortilla.
+To assemble tacos first layer about 1 tablespoon of avocado on top of a charred mini flour tortilla.

-Then, top with about 1 Tbsp of greens.
+Then, top with about 1 tablespoon of greens.
 I decided to use a blend of curly kale, chopped carrots, and purple cabbage.
 Other options that work here could be arugula or romaine lettuce.
 Basically, having something fresh and crunchy makes these tacos extra good so don't skip it!

 Next, top with a few pieces of baked buffalo cauliflower.
 Don't add in too much or it will be hard to eat.
 I find 4-5 pieces of cauliflower tend to be perfect.